• Home

 Instructions

-For The Cake
+For The Lemon Cake

 • Preheat the oven to 350 degrees Fahrenheit and grease and line two 8 inch cake pans with parchment paper.
 Set aside.

-• Once the cakes have cooled completely, we are going to cut them in half horizontally.
-Now we will have 4 thin layers of cake.
+• Once cool, slice both cakes in half horizontally.
+Now you have 4 thin layers of cake.

-For The Frosting
+For The Lemon Frosting

-• In a large bowl of an electric mixer or using a hand held mixer, beat the room temperature butter or vegan baking stick until it is smooth and creamy.
+• In a large bowl of an electric mixer or using a hand held mixer, beat the 1 cup room temperature butter or vegan baking stick until it is smooth and creamy.
 About 2-3 minutes.

-Assemble The Cake
+Assembling The Cake

 • Place one layer of cake on a cake plate/stand.
 Scoop ⅕ (about 1 cup) of frosting on top of the layer and use an icing spatula to spread it around.